-This post is direct to wives only.
-It is not to be used by husbands to direct or correct their wives.
+This post is intended for wives only.
+It is not to be used by husbands to try and control or correct their wives.

 Part 6 of What I Believe About Marriage

 I believe that the biblical order God intends for marriage is best described as an ordered partnership.
 But what exactly does that mean for wives?